Psychology with an Emphasis in Counseling Psychology (MA)

 - Official English Language proficiency results as stated in the Admission Section found in the front of this catalog

-- A personal interview with senior program faculty members is required prior to admission decision.
+- A personal interview with senior program faculty members prior to admission decision.

 Send all required documents to the following address: